 - The fermentation happens without any intervention, and vintners use only naturally occurring yeast.

 - The grapes’ solids stay inside the wine for several months to impart color to the wine.

 While the Georgians also use the Qvevri Method to make red and white wines, their orange styles are the country’s most famous wines.

 It’s hard to define a universal flavor profile for orange wines.
 Based on the grape variety that vintners use, the wines’ flavors can differ significantly from each other.
-Some of them have aromas of dried flowers or herbs; others feature stone fruit flavors like apricots, nectarines, or peaches.
+Some have aromas of dried flowers or herbs; others feature stone fruit flavors like apricots, nectarines, or peaches.
 You might also sense nuts and honey.
-In some cases, orange wines have sour notes that remind you of fruity draft beers.
+Sometimes, the wines have sour notes that remind you of fruity draft beers.

 Despite the varying flavor profiles, many orange wines share some characteristics.
 Most of them are dry and often similarly acidic as white wines.
 On the other hand, they tend to be higher in tannins and fuller-bodied, just like red wines.
 The longer the maceration lasts, the bolder and more tannic they are.